Privacy

 Generally, clients and personnel have the right to access their personal information held by CatholicCare, subject to some exceptions permitted by law.

 Requests should be made in writing and specify, as far as possible, the information sought.
 Approval for access is given by Managers on the recommendation of a staff member familiar with the client records.
 Wherever reasonable and practicable, the information is provided in the manner requested by the person concerned.
-If CatholicCare refuses a request reasons for the refusal are given.
+If CatholicCare refuses a request reason for the refusal are given.
 CatholicCare endeavours to respond to requests within 30 days.

 Where appropriate a CatholicCare staff member assists and supports the client (or former client) when accessing a file.

-Children aged from 13 yrs to 18 yrs are assisted in understanding that they have the right to ask for any information that is kept about them by CatholicCare, to read their files and to add information to their files.
+Children aged from 13yrs to 18yrs are assisted in understanding that they have the right to ask for any information that is kept about them by CatholicCare, to read their files and to add information to their files.
 For younger children an assessment is made of the information to be provided and the most appropriate and supportive way in which to do this.
 This decision is made by the Manager on the recommendation of the child's Caseworker.

 Formal complaints about breaches of the Australian Privacy Principles, the Health

 Privacy Principles or CatholicCare's Privacy Policy must be made in writing and include specific details of the person's concerns and how they would like to matter to be resolved.
-The Director delegates an appropriate manager to investigate the complaint and make recommendations for decision by the Director.
+The CEO delegates an appropriate manager to investigate the complaint and make recommendations for decision by the Director.

 CatholicCare endeavours to resolve complaints within 30 days.